akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 [^mask_editing]: The latter could be perhaps circumvented by editing ground-truth masks, e.g., taking a union of two object masks, diluting or eroding masks, etc.

 #### Visual Words from Before Deep-Learning
-The concept of a visual word has been studied in the pre-deep-learning era.
+The concept of a visual word has been studied before in the pre-deep-learning era.
-Inspired by [bag-of-words](https://en.wikipedia.org/wiki/Bag-of-words_model) classifiers for natural language (e.g., an SVM operating on word histograms, the so-called bag of words), people constructed [visual bag-of-words](https://medium.com/analytics-vidhya/bag-of-visual-words-bag-of-features-9a2f7aec7866) classifiers.
+Inspired by [bag-of-words](https://en.wikipedia.org/wiki/Bag-of-words_model) classifiers for natural language (e.g., an SVM operating on word histograms, the so-called bags of words), people constructed [visual bag-of-words](https://medium.com/analytics-vidhya/bag-of-visual-words-bag-of-features-9a2f7aec7866) classifiers.

 <figure id='visual_bag_of_wrds'>
   <img style="display: box; margin: auto; width: 65%;" src="{{site.url}}/resources/masked_image_modelling/bag_of_visual_words.png" alt="visual bag of words"/>